Doncaster officially opens the Turf Flat Racing Season with this historic race, ending the season with the November Handicap.

 The two-day event continues on Sunday afternoon with a number of events including The Doncaster Shield and The Pat Eddery Racing Club Handicap Stakes.

 This weekend is one of the highlights of the Doncaster season, and an excellent outing for all the family.
-Children can be kept entertained with bouncy castles, face painting, a magic show and Johno the Clown, and under-16s are admitted free.
+Children can be kept entertained with bouncy castles, face painting, a magic show and clown, and under-16s are admitted free.